datacarpentry/image-processing/episodes/03-skimage-images.md

 ---
-title: "Image Representation in skimage"
+title: "Working with skimage"
 teaching: 70
 exercises: 50
 questions:
-- "How are digital images stored in Python with the skimage computer vision library?"
+- "How can the skimage Python computer vision library be used to work with images?"
 objectives:
-- "Explain how images are stored in NumPy arrays."
-- "Explain the order of the three colour values in skimage images."
 - "Read, display, and save images."
 - "Resize images with skimage."
 - "Perform simple image thresholding with NumPy array operations."
 - "Extract sub-images using array slicing."
 keypoints:
-- "skimage images are stored as multi-dimensional NumPy arrays."
-- "In skimage images, the red channel is specified first, then the green, then the blue, i.e., RGB."
 - "Images are read from disk with the `skimage.io.imread()` function."
 - "We create a window that automatically scales the displayed image with matplotlib and calling `show()` on the global figure object."